 Supporting Board Members

 Supporting members are usually individuals.
 They can have the status of an active or passive member.
 Supporting members do not pay a membership fee.

 Sponsoring members are usually companies that wish to support the iSAQB and its goals with their membership fees.
 These can be training providers, but also end users or software development and consulting companies.

 Which requirements must I fulfil to access Advanced Level certification?

 - Successful training and certification at CPSA‑F level (Certified Professional for Software Architecture, Foundation Level).

 - A minimum of three years full-time professional experience in the IT industry, including the involvement in the design and development of at least two different IT systems.
 Exceptions can be granted upon application (for instance involvement in open source projects).

 - Training and further education within the scope of iSAQB Advanced Level trainings of at least 70 credit points.
 All three areas of competence must be covered with at least 10 credit points each.
-Existing certifications can be credited to these credit points upon application.

 - Successful completion of the CPSA‑A certification task, including an interview with two independent examiners appointed by the iSAQB.